MaggieVL/PacMan/README.md

       * fruits appear for bonus points after eating a certain amount of yellow points in a level
       * warp tunnels - travel to the opposite part of the map
 * Homework
-  * place the board on canvas
-  * make PacMan move straight ahead until reaching a wall (locate the walls)
+  * make PacMan move until reaching a wall (locate the walls)
-  * animate the other characters (ghosts, their eyes and their scared counterparts)
   * make PacMan eat the coins (mouth open on coin, shut otherwise and coin disappearing afterwards)
-* Done
-  * place the board on canvas
-  * animate the other characters
-  * make PacMan move straight ahead (without the precise stopping part still)